hanyangl5/hanyangl5.github.io/blogs/fresnel/fresnel.md

 if the Index of Refraction of substance $n_i<n_t$, according to snell's law, $\theta_t>\theta_i$, if $\sin\theta_i = \sin\theta_c=\frac{n_t}{n_i}$, no transmission occurs, that is total internal reflection.

-## Make It Real-Time
+## Approximating Fresnel In Real-Time

 ####  Shilick Approximation

-calculating the Fresnal Equation in real-time is very expensive, schlick gives an easier way to approximate the fresnel reflection.
+Computing the Fresnel equations is expensive for real-time rendering.
+The Schlick approximation interpolates between F0 at normal incidence and 1 at grazing angles:

 the fresnel reflection can be see as an interpolation between $F_0$ and $1$, $F_0$ is the fresnel reflection when $\theta_i = 0$.